 All large breed dogs are susceptible to hip dysplasia and/or elbow dysplasia.
 That is why is is important for a breeder to recognize and test for structural faults that are sometimes not noticeable from outward appearances.
 Dysplasia, also referred to as osteoarthritis, is painful.
 A dog with incorrectly developed hips and/or elbows may develop OA at an early age.
 Surgical intervention is available, but is expensive and not always effective.
 Breeding dogs with hips that have passed OFA or PennHip evaluation helps breeders ensure that they are passing along the best genetics to the offspring of their dogs.
 Pups from parents with good hips/elbows are far less likely to have hip/elbow disorders.
 Diet and exercise also play a role in maintaining a dog's bone and joint health.
 Keeping a dog at a healthy weight with a proper diet, and growing puppies "slowly" helps keep joints in good shape for many years.

-While both of these are more rare, they are genetic disorders than can be tested for through the Wisdom Panel.
+While both of these are more rare, they are genetic disorders than can be tested for through the Embark or Wisdom Panel.

 Nemaline Myelopathy's clinical symptoms in the affected dog include generalized muscle weakness, exercise intolerance, and tremors which usually start around 2 months of age.
 The owners often report that their dog since an early age is constantly shaking and is reluctant to exercise.
 The affected dog has a generalized atrophy, and the myopathy is relatively non-progressive.
 Muscle examination reveals an atrophy of the cervical and dorsal thoracic limb muscles as well as hypertrophy of the triceps muscles.
 Serum creatine kinase activities were mildly elevated.
 Compared to the healthy muscle, affected Americal Bulldogs showed a marked variability in myofiber size and present generalized atrophy.
 In most of muscles a rod-like inclusion bodies could be found, which are not present in a healthy muscle.